P. V. Rajamannar: Early life

 P. V. Rajamannar was born to Dewan Bahadur P. Venkataramana Rao, an eminent lawyer who was a Madras High Court judge and later Chief Justice of Mysore High Court.
 He completed his schooling at Pachaiyappa's High School, Madras and did his graduation from the Presidency College, securing First Class in English and Philosophy in B.A in 1921.
 In B.L he won the Jurisprudence prize in 1923.

 Career in law

-In 1924, Rajamannar started his law practice joining his father's chambers.
+In 1924, Rajamannar started his law practice, joining his father's chambers.
 In 1944 P.V.
-Rajamannar was appointed Advocate-General in succession to Sir Alladi Krishnaswami Iyer.
-His appointment also made Rajamannar one of the youngest Advocate-Generals at 43 years of age.
-He also appeared as the Public Prosecutor in one of the most sensational murder cases in South India, Lakshmikanthan murder case involving two popular actors and a journalist with criminal history.
+Rajamannar was appointed Advocate-General, succeeding Sir Alladi Krishnaswami Iyer, becoming one of the youngest Advocate-Generals, aged 43.
+He also appeared as the Public Prosecutor in one of the most sensational murder cases in South India, the Lakshmikanthan murder case involving two popular actors and a journalist with criminal history.

 Chief Justice

-Later in 1945, P. V. Rajamannar was appointed Judge of Madras High Court and in 1948 Rajamannar became the first Indian to be elevated as Chief Justice of Madras High Court.
+Later in 1945, P. V. Rajamannar was appointed Judge of Madras High Court and in 1948 became the first Indian to be elevated as Chief Justice of Madras High Court.
 He retired in 1961 and continued his active services for government by heading various committees.